nikkizhou/MT-Nikki/notes/note.md

 ### Challenges:
 1. The first file and the last two file has different format.
 Technical challenge to merge them into same df
 2. Upsampling, technical challenge
+3. load the dataset, for cross validation, need to mark the synthetic data; For not CV, need to add the synthetic data to original data then split them to train and validation.

 ### 1. Data imbalance:
    The model is heavily biased toward the option-posing class and struggles with the other classes.